elves/elvish.io/src/learn/unique-semantics.md

 print(m['foo']) # prints "quux"
 ```

-This is because in such languages, variables do not hold the entire map, only
+This is because in such languages, variables do not hold the "actual" map, but
-a reference to the actual map.
-After the assignment `m2 = m`, both variables
+a reference to it.
+After the assignment `m2 = m`, both variables refer to the
-refer to the same map.
-The subsequent element assignment `m2['foo'] = 'quux'`
+same map.
+The subsequent element assignment `m2['foo'] = 'quux'` mutates the
-mutates the underlying map, so `m['foo']`  is also changed.
+underlying map, so `m['foo']`  is also changed.

 This is not the case for Elvish: